Central, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you get the correct type.
-A lot of adapters available are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and N. Make sure to choose the necessary type.
+The vast majority of adapters available are simply plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most areas.

 February